 But, we really need to talk about Tom Noonan.
 He’d weird as shit in this film.
 Masterfully weird.
 He’s weird on the phone, before you even see his face and he’s weirder in person.
 You can tell he’s not telling her the full truth and something about the way he bullshits around everything slowly…he’s just fucking weird.
 To the point that it’s almost hard to believe she agrees to stay, despite getting paid quite a bit.
 She really wants that Dee Wallace house.

-The film stays almost 100% in Samantha’s POV, and there is barely any time that she is not on screen.
+The House of the Devil stays almost 100% in Samantha’s POV, and there is barely any time that she is not on screen.
 Though this makes the one scene where she is offscreen feel extra jarring.
 Megan drops her off at the house, and after she leaves she ends up getting killed by AJ Bowen.
 The main purpose this scene serves is to let the viewer in on that shit is actually going on and that Samantha is definitely in danger.
 But again, leaving Samantha’s POV is an odd move.
 Still an effective scene though.

 After Samantha eats some drugged pizza, she collapses and wakes up in her underwear, tied to a pentagram on the floor.
 The film’s ending makes good on the all the Satanic Witchcult shit the promo material promises.
 Part of me, though, almost wishes that after she collapses, she wakes up tied to the pentagram and then the credits roll.
 Like, if we never see her friend get murdered and the whole movie is just Samantha and the viewer trying to figure out if something fucked up is going on, and then we see that, yes, something fucked up is going on, but we don’t see what happens after…I don’t’ know, I’d kinda like that.
 But either way, that’s not how it goes, and we get see this cult doing their Satanic ritual shit.
 It’s like classic cult.